 Please refer to the proposed drainage levels within the Drainage Level Library (mdot_01 workspace) for standard levels that would be used within this reference file in Power GEOPAK SS2.

-Please refer to the proposed drainage levels within the Drainage Level Library (mdot_02 workspace) for standard levels that would be used within this reference file in Power GEOPAK SS3.
+Please refer to the drainage levels within the Level Library (mdot_02 workspace) for standard levels that would be used within this reference file in Power GEOPAK SS3.

 B-XXXXXX_Topo_20YY-MM-DD.dgn